-Policy Issues Raised Council response (including reason for change/no change including any relevant new guidance etc.) and the Council therefore believes that a new Outline change settlement could form a legitimate part of the housing strategy There are also some objections from landowners/agents whose sites have not been allocated: These are being considered on their individual merits in line with established assessment procedures set out in the evidence base No change SP19 - Aff ordable housing Some local objections - appears to be on the assumption that such housing would be for people sent from London boroughs.
+Policy Issues Raised There are also some objections from Council response (including reason for change/no change including any relevant new guidance etc.)and the Council therefore believes that a new settlement could form a legitimate part of the housing strategyThese are being considered on their individual Outline change landowners/agents whose sites have not been allocated: merits in line with established assessment procedures set out in the evidence base SP19 - Aff ordable housing Some local objections - appears to be on the assumption that such housing would be for people sent from London boroughs.
 Government Policy Guidance indicates that the starting point in assessing the level of housing to be provided for is its latest household forecasts.
 These forecasts are trend based and thus reflect need and demand for housing from the existing local population and those who may choose to come to live in the district.
 In this respect an element of total provision arises from the assumption that people will continue to come to the district and some of these may be from London and elsewhere.
 However, neither the level of housing proposed or the site allocations are based on any assumption or intention of accommodating people sent from the London boroughs.
 No change Objections from developers relate to viability/deliverability.
 The Plan is supported by an Economic Viability Study which has appraised the development proposals including housing and demonstrates that the Plan is deliverable in these terms.
 No change The percentage of affordable housing should be higher The element of affordable housing to be negotiated for on housing developments has been informed by the Strategic Housing Market Assessment and the Whole Plan Viability No change